School of Comparative American Studies

 Student Careers and Skills

 American StudiesThe School of Comparative American Studies (CAS) at Warwick University teaches a small and friendly four-year undergraduate degree course, History, Literature and Culture of the Americas, with an intake of approximately 25 students each year.

-The DegreeCAS is ranked as the best American Studies department in the UK by the Complete University Guide, the Guardian, and the Times University Guide.
+The DegreeCAS is consistently ranked as one of the best American Studies department in the UK by the Complete University Guide and the Times University Guide.